event-engine/docs/docs/tutorial/part_VII.md

 }

 ```
+Event Engine requires an event apply function for each event type, even if state does not change and it needs to know

-We need to tell Event Engine that `Building::checkInUser()` yields `DoubleCheckInDetected` in some situations:
+that `Building::checkInUser()` yields `DoubleCheckInDetected` in some situations:

 ```php
 <?php